Arkansas Youth Drug-Use Reduction Program (AR-YDRP)

 Prevention Strategies

-Prevention Strategies from the University of North Carolina Greensboro will complete a statewide needs assessment with focus groups for curriculum development and enhancements of the evidence-based All Stars Building Bright Futures Curriculum.
-These focus groups will ensure that the Arkansas-specific curriculum has grade-level content that is culturally and linguistically appropriate for Arkansas.
-Prevention Strategies will translate the enhanced curriculum into Spanish, including parent-facing materials and activities.
-Prevention Strategies will provide technical assistance for Arkansas educators and law enforcement officers to build their capacity to continue training selected curriculum.
+Prevention Strategies from the University of North Carolina Greensboro will conduct a statewide needs assessment with focus groups to inform curriculum development and enhancements of the evidence-based All Stars Building Bright Futures Curriculum.
+These focus groups will ensure that the Arkansas-specific curriculum has grade-level content that is culturally and linguistically appropriate for the state.
+Prevention Strategies will also translate the enhanced curriculum into Spanish, including parent-facing materials and activities.
+Furthermore, they will provide technical assistance to Arkansas educators and law enforcement officers to build their capacity to continue training the selected curriculum.

 Contact Information